Skip to Content

 Piano Bar at Harrah's Las Vegas

-Explore the Linq Promenade: Located directly across the street from Caesars, LINQ’s Promenade is an outdoor pedestrian shopping mall that offers a plethora of dining, drinking, and shopping options.
+Explore the LINQ Promenade: Located directly across the street from Caesars, LINQ’s Promenade is an outdoor pedestrian shopping mall that offers a plethora of dining, drinking, and shopping options.

 Among my favorite things to do on the promenade include grabbing a Frozen Bailey’s cocktail at O’Shea’s, snagging a cheap lunch at In-N-Out Burger, and taking an all-you-can-drink spin on the High Roller Observation Wheel.